skowronski-cloud/rlyeh-wiki/rlyeh/00_bootstrap.md

-# Bootstrapping from Hetzner rescue image
+# rlyeh bootstrapping from Hetzner rescue image

 Execute `installimage`, select `Ubuntu`, then `20.10`.
 In `install.conf` editor put this: